What Is Opiate Withdrawal?

 Opiate Withdrawal Symptoms

 There are other factors that may also play a part in the types of withdrawal symptoms a person experiences.
-These factors include a person’s current health and well-being, any underlying mental or behavioral disorders, and whether their family has a history of drug dependence.
+These factors include a person’s current health and well-being, any underlying mental or behavioral disorders, whether their family has a history of drug dependence, the length and severity of the addiction, and how they administered the substance.

 Within 24 hours after their last dose, a person will typically begin to experience a combination of the following withdrawal symptoms below: